marmelab/react-admin/docs/Resource.md

 - `/artists/:id/songs` renders the `<SongList>` element
 - `/artists/:id/songs/:songId` renders the `<SongDetail>` element

-In order to display a list of songs for the selected artist, `<SongList>` should filter the postssongs by the `id` parameter.
+In order to display a list of songs for the selected artist, `<SongList>` should filter the songs by the `id` parameter.
 To do so, use the `useParams` hook from `react-router-dom`:

 {% raw %}
 ```jsx